MidHunterX/Expression/README.md

 - [x] 24-hour wallpaper cycling
 - [x] Set specific wallpaper on specific hour
 - [x] Set random wallpaper from a group of wallpapers for a specific hour
-- [x] Distribute group of wallpapers throughout the course of an hour
+- [x] Distribute wallpapers from a group evenly across the hour
 - [x] Override with special wallpaper based on a timetable (e.g., lunch, sleep)

 ### Technical Features